 ( As per Rule 5 of Chapter II of the CGST

 The person exercising the option to pay tax under section 10 shall comply with the following conditions, namely:-

 (a) he is neither a casual taxable person nor a non-resident taxable person;

 (b) the goods held in stock by him on the appointed day have not been purchased in the course of inter-State trade or commerce or imported from a place outside India or received from his branch situated outside the State or from his agent or principal outside the State, where the option is exercised by a dealer migrating to GST scheme starting from appointed day;

-(c) the goods held in stock by him have not been purchased from an unregistered supplier and where purchased, he pays the tax under sub-section (4) of section 9;
+(c) the goods held in stock by him have not been purchased from an unregistered supplier.

 (d) he shall pay tax under sub-section (3) or sub-section (4) of section 9 on inward supply of goods or services or both;